tahshinshahriar/tahshinshahriar/README.md

-Hi, I'm Tahshin 👋 🖥️
+# Hi, I'm Tahshin Shahriar 👋💻
-Developer | Computer Science Student @TMU
+**Developer | Computer Science @ TMU**

 Welcome to my GitHub!
-I'm a passionate Full-Stack Developer with a knack for creating robust and scalable applications.
+I'm a passionate Software Developer with a knack for creating robust and scalable applications.
 Whether it's designing elegant front-end interfaces or crafting efficient back-end systems, I thrive on bringing ideas to life with code.

-Beyond the world of web development, I’m constantly exploring the realms of data science, machine learning, and cloud computing—because learning never stops! 🚀
+Beyond the world of software development, I’m constantly exploring the realms of data science, machine learning, and cloud computing—because learning never stops! 🚀

+---

 🔍 What I Do
 💻 Build Applications: From front-end designs to back-end logic, I love building full-stack applications.